 Colonel Councill was accompanied by two other P-80s flown by Captain John S. Babel and Captain Martin I. Smith.
 This was the longest non-stop flight by a jet aircraft up to that time.

-The P-80s flown by Captains Babel and Smith also had the nose fuel tank installed, but carried 150-gallon wing tip tanks.
-They had to stop at Topeka, Kansas to refuel.
+The P-80s flown by Captains Babel and Smith also had the nose fuel tank installed, but carried 150-gallon (569 liters) wing tip tanks.
+They had to stop at Topeka, Kansas, to refuel.
 Ground crews met them with four fuel trucks, and they were airborne in 4 minutes and 6 minutes, respectively.

 Bill Councill studied at the Carnegie Institute of Technology, Pittsburgh, Pennsylvania.
 He was a member of the Reserve Officers Training Corps (R.O.T.C.), and the Delta Upsilon (ΔΥ) fraternity.
 He was also a member of the Scabbard and Blade, and co-chairman of the Military Ball.
-Councill graduated in 1933 with a Bachelor of Science in Mechanical Engineering degree (B.S.M.E.).
+Councill graduated in 1933 with the degree of Bachelor of Science in Mechanical Engineering (B.S.M.E.).

 William H. Councill was commissioned as a second lieutenant, Engineer Reserve, 1 June 1933.
 He was appointed a flying cadet and trained as a pilot, 1 October 1933 to 14 October 1935.
 He then received a commission as a second lieutenant, Air Reserve.